openpassphrase/opp-web/README.md

 - **[!Important]** Use [Visual Studio Code](https://code.visualstudio.com/) for development Not only it provides better intellisense and type checking, it has a few default linting rules that apply automatically as you code.
 - Install `Angular Language Service` VSC extension to get even better intellisense.
-- Install `TSLint` VSC extension for real time linting error information.
+- Install `ESLint` VSC extension for real time linting error information.

 ### Run locally

 If you just got latest, make sure you have all dependencies installed:

-- Run `npm i`
+- Run `yarn`

 If you want to develop with mock data, the just run `npm start`.